petergoldstein/dalli/README.md

 ActiveSupport::Cache implements several esoteric features so there is no need for Dalli to reinvent them.
 Specifically, key namespaces and automatic pruning of keys longer than 250 characters.

 By default, Dalli is thread-safe.
 Disable thread-safety at your own peril.

+Note that Dalli does not require ActiveSupport or Rails.
+You can safely use it in your own Ruby projects.

 Author